top of page

 Zero tolerance

-Intentional harm, coercion, sexual violence, and hate speech—including racism, homophobia, and transphobia—are not subject to the same graduated process.
+Intentional harm, sexual violence, and hate speech—including racism, homophobia, and transphobia—are not subject to the same graduated process.
 If you experience or witness any of these, contact a HeartTender or organizer immediately.
 Serious incidents may result in immediate removal and permanent exclusion from Seattle Ecstatica events.
 If sexual or physical abuse, or any criminal acts, happen to a community member outside the space, we may prevent the person causing harm from entering the space until further investigation.

 Our commitment